ealter/Elm-GUIs/paper/paper.md

 ###Implementing Menus

 *Note: Here are some various paragraphs without order*
+*Yeah, really.
+Some good pieces but it needs a structure.*

 Using `hoverablesJoin`, we created a structure of type `Tree (Signal Element, Signal Bool)` to represent our menus.